mmphego/mmphego.github.io/_posts/2021-06-16-How-I-setup-a-private-PyPI-server-using-Docker-and-Ansible-Continues.md

 EOF
 ```

-For the purpose of this post, I will be using a [Vagrant](https://www.vagrantup.com/intro) box.
+For this post, I will be using a [Vagrant](https://www.vagrantup.com/intro) box.

 According to the [docs](https://www.vagrantup.com/intro#introduction-to-vagrant):
 > Vagrant is a tool for building and managing virtual machine environments in a single workflow.
 With an easy-to-use workflow and focus on automation, Vagrant lowers development environment setup time, increases production parity, and makes the "works on my machine" excuse a relic of the past.